ninech/netbox-client-ruby/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

+To experiment interactively, fire up the Netbox Docker container by running `docker-compose up -d`.
+Then, run `bin/console` for an interactive prompt that will allow you to experiment against your local Netbox.

 ## Contributing